 —

 After the sale of the Terra Valentine property, they temporarily opened for tastings by appointment at a small winery they leased on the east side of Napa Valley.
-This winery was sold, and Terra Valentine has since moved their operations to a state-of-the-art production facility located just north of the city of Napa.
+This winery was sold, and Terra Valentine has since moved their operations a winery in St. Helena.

-Private tastings are held selectively in a private tasting room above the production facility or at The Studio by Feast It Forward in downtown Napa across from the Oxbow Public Market.
+Private tastings are held selectively in a private tasting room above the production facility or at the location where the Terra Valentine wines are produced.
 Sam is often around, and his wife Angela also helps with hospitality and conducts tastings from time to time.

 Leave a Reply